umeshtharu0508/fast-react-pizza-co/README.md

 Tools used:
 ------------
-1. React-Router is used routing the page requests and modern data loading capabilities.
+1. React+vite libraries are used and React-Router is used for routing the page requests and modern data loading capabilities.
 2. For global state management Redux is used.
 3. For basic navigation purposes React-Router-DOM’s Link, redirect, useActionData, useNavigation are used.
 4. Components reusability is their like <Button/> component.